Davidhu127/ComputerMusicAlarm-win10-/README.md

 ## MusicAlarm.cpp
 This program would be called by the Task Scheduler at the specific time.
- * It gets the namelist from the music folder by cmd-command `dir/b > [path]`.
+ * It gets the song list from the music folder by cmd-command `dir/b > [path]`.
- * Among the list, it gets one of the song name by random, and convert the file name to 8.3 format.
+ * Among the list, it gets one of the song name randomly, and convert the file name to 8.3 format.
- * After that, NirCmd.exe has been called, in order to set system volumn max, and then Windows Media Player has been called to play the music.
+ * After that, NirCmd.exe has been called, in order to set the system volumn to maximum.
+A registry will also been added, in order to enable Loop Mode.
+ * Finally, Windows Media Player will be called to play the music.

-*The reason why conversion is needed is that there usually exist blanks in the name of every files, and this is not accepted by cmd.
-(If your folder's name also has blanks in it, then you will need to fix them too.)*
+*The reason why conversion is needed is that there usually exist blanks in the name of every files, and this is not accepted by cmd.*

 ![Snapshot 02](/02.png)